 Flow about the bedroom here;

 The river flows, and as the king’s bed begins to float he cries out and tells General Blackbird to take Mrs. Blackbird and begone.
 Reunited, they live happily ever after.

 I find it pretty amusing that a blackbird can take on a king and win.
 Definitely taught him a much-deserved lesson!
 The full version of the story as it appears in the book is available to read online here.

 Amelia Starling is a writer and folklorist.
 She graduated from the University of Winchester with a degree in Creative Writing, and is Senior Editor for Folklore Thursday

 .
 She loves travelling and collecting stories, and spent 15 months living in Japan doing this alongside teaching English.
-Currently she is studying for a masters degree in Ethnology & Folklore at the University of Aberdeen.
+Currently she is living in Scotland and studying for a masters degree.
 Amelia blogs about folklore and fairy tales at The Willow Web

 .
 You can follow her on Twitter @amyelize